-Consummation of the merger will require NCM, Inc. to incur significant additional indebtedness, which could adversely impact our financial condition and may hinder our ability to obtain additional financing and pursue other business and investment opportunities.
+NCM LLC may incur significant additional indebtedness if the Screenvision business is contributed to us, which could adversely impact our financial condition and may hinder our ability to obtain additional financing and pursue other business and investment opportunities.

-As described in Note 10 - Subsequent Events, in contemplation of the merger with Screenvision, NCM, Inc. entered into a Commitment Letter for a \$250 million term loan with certain existing NCM LLC revolving credit facility lenders to finance the \$225 million portion of the merger consideration that will be paid in cash, along with fees and expenses incurred in connection with the term loan and the merger.
-NCM LLC also amended its senior secured credit facility in the event that NCM, Inc. contributes Screenvision assets and NCM, Inc. debt to NCM LLC.
+As described in Note 9 - Subsequent Events, in contemplation of the merger with Screenvision, NCM, Inc. entered into a Commitment Letter for a \$250 million term loan with certain existing NCM LLC revolving credit facility lenders to finance the \$225 million portion of the merger consideration that will be paid in cash, along with fees and expenses incurred in connection with the term loan and the merger.
+The Company also amended its senior secured credit facility in the event that NCM, Inc. contributes Screenvision assets and NCM, Inc. debt to NCM LLC.
 Incurrence of additional indebtedness could have negative consequences, including increasing our vulnerability to adverse economic and industry conditions, and limiting our ability to obtain additional financing and implement and pursue strategic initiatives and opportunities.
 Additionally, if we do not achieve the expected benefits and cost savings from the merger with Screenvision, or if the financial performance of NCM, Inc., as the combined company, does not meet current expectations, then our ability to service the debt may be adversely impacted.
-NCM LLC's credit ratings may also be impacted as a result of the incurrence of additional acquisition-related indebtedness.
+Our credit ratings may also be impacted as a result of the incurrence of additional acquisition-related indebtedness.